France

 4. Domaine de l’Arjolle, Herault

-One of Languedoc’s star producers, L’Arjolle was one of the early new-wave winemakers to focus their attentions on creating unique, quality wines.
+One of the star Languedoc wine producers, Domaine de L’Arjolle was part of the early new-wave winemakers who focused their attention on creating unique, quality wines.
 Unlike their neighbours elsewhere in France, such as Bordeaux for instance, L’Arjolle was unconstrained by AOC classification and could test out new blends and varieties.
-Take a tour of the estate to taste some of their modern creations.

 Location: 7 Rue Fournier, 34480 Pouzolles, France